-Interpreting data is tricky business, and conflicting data – especially as concerns how we might wish to lead our lives – can be particularly irritating.
+Interpreting data is tricky business, and conflicting data – especially as concerns how we might wish to lead our lives – can be especially irritating.
 Yes, irritating.
-It’s only natural that we would want to believe in right paths, right answers and wholly credible sources.
-And of course, we’re impatient, now aren’t we?
+It’s only natural that we would want to believe in right paths, right answers, and wholly credible sources.
+And of course, we’re impatient, aren’t we?
 Surely we should be spoon-fed wisdom and not have to interpret for ourselves!

 So what about the pros and cons of political parties and their positions on everything from women’s bodies to economic policy?

 Hmmm.
 Too much to digest without a second pot of coffee?

 And speaking of the usual cuppa cuppa cuppa Joe (or three), what about our habitual barrage of Latest Health and Eating Tips?
 Grapefruit Diet, anyone?
 Oh right.
 We found out it doesn’t really work, now does it.
 Do you prefer All Cabbage, All the Time?
 Or are you in the zone with the Zone, or inclining with stony insistence toward everything Paleo?

 Coffee?
 I’m taking the YES position on that one, thank you very much.

 And vet?
 Vet our sources?
 Question the expertise of our favored information flows?
 Must we?
 Really?

 Now, I like to pose a few questions as I interpret anything (that requires interpreting data).
 If we don’t ask questions as to agendas and credentials and quality research, we may be making damaging assumptions.
 Don’t we need context?
 Shouldn’t we use common sense?
 Won’t any conclusion prove out the experience of some and fly in the face of the experience of others?